 Borrowing Law Library Materials

-Most items belonging to the Goodson Law Library may be checked out to a journal alcove for one semester (3 months), with the option to renew for one additional academic semester (but not over the summer).
+Most items belonging to the Goodson Law Library may be checked out to a journal alcove for one academic semester, with the option to renew for one additional academic semester (but not over the summer).
 Each law journal has a special library account set up in its name, which allows Law Library books be checked out by any member of the journal staff.
 Items may be subject to recall after two weeks.

-To check out Law Library items to a journal alcove, mention the journal name to the library staff member at the time of borrowing.
+To check out Law Library items to a journal account, mention the journal name to the library staff member at the time of borrowing.
 A green carrel slip should be filled out and placed in each item borrowed.
-Items checked out to the journal alcove are subject to recall by other library users and may be removed from the alcove by library staff if needed.
+Items checked out to the journal account are subject to recall by other library users and may be removed from the journal alcove or office by library staff if needed.

 The Collection Services Department can provide a book cart for your use if a large number of items are being checked out at one time.
 Carts should be returned to Collection Services as soon as transport of the items is completed.